agbodjiflorian/Florian-Mathematics-Projects-with-Python/208dowels/README.md

-# 208dowels: Learn how to parse BigData and make statistics, calculs in python.
+# 208dowels: Learn how to parse Big Data and make statistics, calculs in python.

 Language:   Python